 In April 2010, the FASB issued Accounting Standards Update ("ASU") No. 2010-17 "Revenue Recognition-Milestone Method (Topic 605): Milestone Method of Revenue Recognition, a consensus of the FASB Emerging Issues Task Force" ("ASU 2010-17").
 The amendments in ASU No. 2010-17 deal with research and development contracts that are tied to completing a phase of a study or achieving a specific result in a research project.
 The objective of ASU 2010-17 is to provide guidance on defining a milestone and determining when it may be appropriate to apply the milestone method of revenue recognition for research or development transactions.
 Prior to issuance of ASU No. 2010-17, authoritative guidance on the use of the milestone method did not exist.
 An entity's decision to use the milestone method of revenue recognition over other proportional revenue recognition methods is a policy decision made by the entity.
-Use of the milestones achieved in fiscal years, and interim periods within those years, beginning on or after June 15, 2010.
+Use of the milestone method will require certain disclosures.
+The guidance provided by ASU No. 2010-17 is effective on a prospective basis for milestones achieved in fiscal years, and interim periods within those years, beginning on or after June 15, 2010.
 Early adoption is permitted, with certain restrictions.
 The Company does not expect the adoption of this new ASU to have a material impact on its consolidated financial statements.